pongib/365DaysOfLearning/README.md

 **TIL**: Register for exam on 27/02/2020 hope me pass.
 And do practice around 70 question and read document about partition in Bigquery.

 **Thoughts**: It quite heavy load on my brain when take an pratce exam but it still fuction.

+## Day 54: Feb 23, 2020

+**TIL**: I try an practice exam and learn from my mistake yesterday but today I fail my exam (76%) with a lot of mistake that I just know.
+I will reanalysis tomorrow.
+For now I know a lot of thing I don't know before.

+**Thoughts**: I feel bad this time and it stress sometime but still optimistic I will learn a lot from this failure.